mgoblin/STC15lib/README.md

 0.8
 * Add memory dump example
 * WakeUp timer implemented
+* Times to ticks part of aux module implemented

 Next releases todo
-* TODO Implement times to ticks part of aux module
 * TODO Docs should be included to platformio package
 * TODO Compile examples as a step of build
 * TODO Optimize and refactor is_... ..._enabled(enable) routines